Ikramkf/REST_API_Prisma-PostgreSQL/README.md

 Using the following aspects of Prisma

-Data modeling
+//Data modeling
-CRUD
+//CRUD
-Aggregations
+//Aggregations
-API layer
+//API layer
 Validation
 Testing
 Authentication